Patrix9999/RetroGameLANHook/README.md

 # Introduction

-You propably tried to play some old games with builtin LAN Lobby (for example: `Settlers IV` or `Age of Mythology`).
+You propably tried to play some old games with builtin LAN Lobby (for example: `Settlers IV`).
 The problem with such games is that they pick up the network adapter that is using network connection, which is a big problem when you want to play with your friends over the internet.

 Why is that?
 Most of those games rely on `WinSock.dll` or `WS2_32.dll`, which is a socket networking protocol, most of those game that do have the described problem above use it.